Koredotcom/docs/docs/gale/settings/monitoring/audit-logs.md

 The downloaded *.CSV* file is automatically named as <code><em>Account_Audit_Logs</em></code>.
 The schema of the output file is shown below.

 <img src="../monitoring/images/csv-file-export-audit-logs.png" alt="csv file example" title="csv file example" style="border: 1px solid gray; zoom:75%;">

+GALE’s Audit Logs promotes transparency and accountability in AI operations, helping build trust internally and externally.

+You can confidently scale AI initiatives with event-based user activity logs to manage compliance and ensure responsible use of generative AI.

 ## Related Information